Points of Interest for LSAMP Students

-Funding for graduate school applications will be provided to students with financial need for such assistance.
+Funding for graduate school application fees will be provided to students with financial need for such assistance.

-LSAMP students will be provided a $100 stipend to attend the California Forum for Diversity in Graduate Education.
+LSAMP students are eligible to attend the California Forum for Diversity in Graduate Education.

 Graduate school materials will be available in the LSAMP office on campus.